 - Do interviews and offer bonus material.

-- Write guest posts with bonus content.
+- Write guest posts with bonus content or work with a guest posting service.

 - Do an email promotion for a partner and vice versa (aka list swap).